-A. At least eighteen percent 18% of the housing units to be provided within the SRD shall be deed- restricted to rent or sell at prices that would make them affordable to persons or families earning eighty percent (80%) or less of the area median income as defined by the United States Department of Housing and Urban Development for a period of not less that forty (40) years.
+A. At least eighteen percent 18% of the housing units shall be deed- restricted to rent or sell at prices that would make them affordable to persons or families earning eighty percent (80%) or less of the area median income as defined by the United States Department of Housing and Urban Development for a period of not less that forty (40) years.
 See Section 2.24 Inclusionary Zoning for additional requirements.